$31.43 $34.74 Buy It Now

 For this task, I gather a few key items to get started.
 A heat source, like an iron or a steam generator, is crucial for manipulating the fibers of the affected area.
 I also keep a damp cloth on hand to create steam effectively.

-See also How to protect carpets from heavy furniture
+See also How to make dorm furniture look better

 A putty knife is useful for gently lifting any raised wood grain without causing damage.
 Additionally, fine-grit sandpaper allows for smoothing any uneven spots after the treatment.
 Wood finish or polish that matches the original surface color will help restore the appearance once the process is complete.